Wednesday, March 18, 2026

 That’s not how being a grandparent should be.

-This isn't where I was going tonight.
+This isn’t where I meant to go tonight.

 It’s Wednesday, and tomorrow is Thursday.

-And it's work, it is.
+And it’s work, it really is.

 I’ll go back to “The X-Files” and keep my fingers crossed the water heater doesn’t explode.